-4. Don’t participate in Facebook threads
+4. Don’t participate in Facebook threads to get blog traffic

 As much as you think they are helpful, Facebook threads often do not work.
 Dropping links in these groups is the same as throwing a dart at a dartboard while wearing a blindfold.
 You might be lucky and get what you want, but in most cases, you are going to miss the center.

-The reason I don’t recommend these is that often, is because the content you see may not be a fit for your audience.
+The reason I don’t recommend these is that often is because the content you see may not be a fit for your audience.
 If you blog about healthy living, why would you ever share anything about fashion?
 If that is not what your audience wants, you would not (and should not) share it.

 6. Pay attention to what works